asos-conradannan/vscode-pm-course-part2-mcps/README.md

 ## License & Sharing

 This course is designed for internal ASOS use.
-Feel free to share with fellow PMs and customize for your team's needs.
+Feel free to share with fellow PMs and customise for your team's needs.

 ---